The following post is by Hui Jun Ng:

 Visiting the iconic Marina Bay Sands and heading to its Sky Park Observation Deck seems like a common activity amongst tourists, but why pay an entrance fee when you can enjoy the same – or an even better – view of Singapore’s cityscape with a complimentary alcoholic drink in your hand at Cé La Vi?

 Cé La Vi is perched atop Marina Bay Sands and comprises a restaurant, sky bar and nightclub.
-Every Wednesday night, Cé La Vi launches an exciting party called Diamond Life – where ladies are granted free entry to the club and are entitled to one premium pour.
+Every Wednesday night, Cé La Vi launches an exciting party called Diamond Life – where ladies are granted free entry to the club and get one premium pour.
 Unfortunately, gentlemen do not enjoy the same privileges.

 Marina Bay Sands, Tower 3, 1 Bayfront Ave, Singapore 018971